19 Feb When to travel to Mauritius?

 What is the best time of the year to go to Mauritius?

-It’s up to you to decide which month best corresponds to the weather you seek in Mauritius.
+It’s up to you to decide which month best corresponds to the weather you seek to travel to Mauritius.
 If you want to kite surf, August is probably your month.
 For us, the months we recommend for pleasant weather are October, November and May.
 You might also get some cheaper flights or hotel deals during those months as they do not fall in Mauritius’ peak season.

 The truth is, it’s impossible to forecast the exact weather during your vacation in Mauritius…